-Putting each combination of the solved Confluent Heun's parameters into the polynomial condition in equation \eqref{HeunPol}, we obtain eight expressions that are functions of the Dyonic Kerr-Sen black hole's parameters, i.e., mass, angular momentum and charges also the scalar fields' rest and relativistic energy connected to the order of the polynomial $n_r$.
-The polynomial condition of the radial exact solution, in fact, is not other than the scalar field's exact energy quantization condition, where $n_r$ is understood as the main radial quantum number.
+The Confluent Heun's parameters $\alpha, \beta, \gamma$ have two possible signs in the solution.
+Substitute these combinations into the polynomial condition \eqref{HeunPol}, we obtain eight expressions that are functions of the Dyonic Kerr-Sen black hole parameters, i.e., mass, angular momentum, charges as well as the rest and relativistic energy of the scalar field associated with $n_r$.
+The polynomial condition of the radial exact solution, in fact, is simply the exact energy quantization condition, where $n_r$ is the radial quantum number.